-Most of us aren’t, “too big to fail” when outside factors put us upside down, underwater or simply, in plain English, owing more than the collateral is worth.
+Most of us aren’t, “too big to fail” when outside factors put us upside down, underwater or simply, in plain English, owing more than the collateral is worth – so short pays come to scene.
 When revenues can’t cover the debt service, reserves are insufficient and federal bailouts have dried up, alternatives become limited.

 Relax.
 Honest debtors lose a lot more sleep than creditors do, when there are bumps in the road of finance and commerce.
 Credible lenders understand that such things are just the cost of doing business and have a vested interest in identifying solutions, alternatives and retaining a solid customer base.
 The math is simple: foreclosures or forced bankruptcies usually cost them money.

 “Short pays” essentially occur when a secured mortgage holder agrees to accept a “discounted payoff” and usually forego future interest earnings as well.
 Obviously, this approach is not the mortgagor’s first preference, nor do internal policy or government regulations allow for an “all is forgiven” handshake and slap on the back.
 The Savings and Loans burned those bridges in the 80’s.